 Agent E: Remember that time at Ba and Grandpap's [my parents] house when I ate soup and then it came back out of my mouth later?

 Me: Yep.
 You were sick.
 We all were.
 Even Baby J. [This happened a while ago.
 Agent E never forgets anything.]

 Me: No. You had a stomach virus.
 It's like having germs in your tummy and they have to come out.
 Sometimes you throw up food you already ate to help the germs get out.

 (Pause here to order chicken nuggets and fries.)

 Agent E: What if they don't want to come out that way?
 Do you just poop them out?

 Me: Yes, Sweetie.
 Something like that.

 Drive back to the house.
 Eat lunch.
-Julia is totally okay.
+Agent J is totally okay.
 And we escaped being social once again.